Career Development Program

-- Laboratory-based investigators who have outstanding research potential to become independent investigators in some aspect of brain cancer translational research but who are not yet independently funded to perform this research
+- Laboratory-based investigators who have outstanding research potential to become independent investigators in brain cancer translational research but who aren't yet independently funded to perform research

-Early career investigators must identify a mentoring team with one primary mentor and others with relevant expertise in basic, population, and clinical or translational research.
-The primary mentor should have external research funding in brain cancer, translational research productivity, and the willingness to commit the time and assistance needed to maximize the applicant's potential for success.
+Early career investigators must identify a mentoring team with one primary mentor and others with relevant expertise in basic, population and clinical or translational research.
+The primary mentor should have external research funding in brain cancer, show translational research productivity, and have the willingness to commit the time and assistance needed to maximize applicant success.

 - The qualifications of the applicant, with emphasis on prior productivity and potential for success as an independent translational brain tumor researcher

 - The significance, scientific merit and translational potential of the proposed research